 In Europe, the GDPR, as well as EU and EEA Member State implementing legislations, apply to the collection and processing of personal data, including health-related information.
-Importantly, the GDPR materially expands the definition of what is expressly provided to constitute "personal data" including by clarifying that the GDPR applies to pseudonymized (i.e. key-coded) data, which is often processed by sponsors in the context of clinical trials EU and EEA Member States are also able to legislate separately on health and genetic data, and we must comply with these local laws where we operate.
-Also, notwithstanding the UK's withdrawal from the EU, the data protection obligations of the GDPR continue to apply to UK-related processing of personal data in substantially unvaried form under the so-called "UK GDPR" (i.e. the GDPR as it continues to form part of law in the UK by virtue of section 3 of the European Union (Withdrawal) Act 2018).
-The GDPR has "extra-territorial" reach in that it applies (inter-alia) to any processing of personal data that concerns the offering of goods or services to individuals in the EEA or UK (as applicable) and/or the monitoring of their behavior, regardless of the existence of an establishment in the EEA or UK (as applicable).
-As such, the GDPR applies to any clinical trials and other operations taking in place in the EEA and UK.
-The GDPR provides for robust regulatory enforcement and fines of up to 20 million euros (and/or in respect of the UK GDPR, 17.5 million pounds sterling) or up to 4% of annual global revenue (whichever is higher).
+Importantly, the GDPR materially expands the definition of what is expressly provided to constitute "personal data" including by clarifying that the GDPR applies to pseudonymized (i.e. key-coded) data, which is often processed by sponsors in the context of clinical trials.
+EU and EEA Member States are also able to legislate separately on health and genetic data, and we must comply with these local laws where we operate.
+Also, notwithstanding the UK's withdrawal from the EU, the data protection obligations of the GDPR continue to apply to UK-related processing of personal data under the so-called "UK GDPR".
+These GDPR regulations have "extra-territorial" reach in that they apply (inter-alia) to any processing of personal data that concerns the offering of goods or services to individuals in the EEA or UK (as applicable) and/or the monitoring of their behavior, regardless of the existence of an establishment in the EEA or UK (as applicable).
+As such, these GDPR regulations apply to any clinical trials and other operations taking in place in the EEA and UK.
+The GDPR provides for robust regulatory enforcement and substantial fines.
 While the GDPR affords some flexibility in determining how to comply with the various requirements, significant effort and expense has been, and will continue to be, invested to ensure continuing compliance.
-In Switzerland, the Federal Act on Data Protection ("DPA"), also applies to the collection and processing of personal data, including health-related information, by companies located in Switzerland, or in certain circumstances, by companies located outside of Switzerland.
-The DPA has been revised and adopted by Parliament, and the revised version and its revised ordinances are expected to enter into force in 2022.
-This revised law may result in an increase of costs of compliance, risks of noncompliance and penalties for noncompliance.
+In Switzerland, the Federal Act on Data Protection (DPA), also applies to the collection and processing of personal data, including health-related information, by companies located in Switzerland, or in certain circumstances, by companies located outside of Switzerland.
+The applicability of the DPA will also result in an increase of costs of compliance, risks of noncompliance and penalties for noncompliance.